Getting Married in Maryland

 Other Tests: No blood test requirement.

-Common Law Marriages: No. However, the State does recognize common law marriages that are valid in other states.
+Common Law Marriages: Not recognized in MD.
+However, the State does recognize common law marriages that are valid in other states.

 Civil Marriages: Maryland no longer employs Justices of the Peace to perform civil ceremonies.
-Instead, Only a Clerk of the Circuit Court or an appointed, designated Deputy Clerk of the Circuit Court may perform civil ceremonies.
+Instead, Only a Clerk of the Circuit Court or an appointed, designated Deputy Clerk of the Circuit Court may perform civil ceremonies IN the courthouse.
 The hours, location and fees for a civil ceremony vary from county to county.
 Visit the circuit courts website to locate the Clerk of the Circuit Court in your county.
+HOWEVER, a “civil” ceremony can be performed by any officiant (i.e. no mention of religion)

-Officiants: Any minister of the gospel authorized by the rules and customs of their church may perform marriages.
-Minister must complete the marriage license and marriage certificate and give one certificate to the couple.
-The license must be returned to the clerk of the Clerk of the Circuit Court BY THE PERSON PERFORMING THE WEDDINGwithin five days after the marriage.
+Officiants: Any member of clergy authorized by the rules and customs of their religious institution may perform marriages.
+Clergy must complete the marriage license and marriage certificate and give one certificate to the couple.
+The license must be returned to the clerk of the Clerk of the Circuit Court BY THE PERSON PERFORMING THE WEDDING within five days after the marriage.

 The license can only be used within the county, in the State of Maryland, where the marriage will take place.